 Each Vatsalya family consists of seven children, a mother, an aunt (Mausi) and a grandmother (Naani) living in the familiar atmosphere of their own home.
 Although there is no blood relationship in this Vatsalya family, all members of the family are connected by an emotional bond of love and trust.
 The women perform their duties to the optimum.
-Every member within the family gives the children a sense of belonging, which forms an essential factor in the child's early development.
+Every member of the family gives the children a sense of belonging, which forms an essential factor in the child's early development.

-In a society, where an orphan child is considered an exclusion from the mainstream, Vatsalya Gram tries to bring up disadvantaged children in a manner which allows them to become a part of the mainstream.
-Vatsalya Gram is an endeavour to allow two unfortunate souls to come into proximity of each other to reach out to each other and receive the support that each of them requires.
-Vatsalya Gram is a family and not an orphanage.
-It is one of the few institutions of its kind in the country, where children are treated both with love and respect.
-Each person residing in Vatsalya Gram, is a valuable member of the family.
-Vatsalya Gram cherishes the concept of a family.
-There are separate household units replete with a mother, grandmother, maternal aunts and children.
-Each of these families functions as an independent unit and also as a co-dependent societal structure.
+VatsalyaGram is an endeavour to allow two souls to come into proximity of each other and receive the support they need.
+It is one of the few institutions, where children are treated both with love and respect.
+VatsalyaGram tries to bring up its beneficiary children in a way which allows them to become a part of the mainstream.
+Cherishing the concept of a family, each person residing in VatsalyaGram is a valuable member of the family.
+There are separate household units with a mother, grandmother, maternal aunts and children.
+Each of these family functions as an independent unit and as a co-dependent societal structure.
 The children are given a firm grounding of the Indian culture and are exposed to all the rituals and ceremonies followed in a traditional Indian household.
-Right from the mundane ceremony to the birthday celebrations of the children, each family in Vatsalyagram follows the traditional rituals of the ideal Indian family.
-Like a small resident township, children go to school, do their homework, play with their brothers and sisters and are loved by their mothers, aunts and grandmothers.
+Right from the mundane ceremony to the birthday celebrations of the children, each family at VatsalyaGram follows the traditional rituals of the ideal Indian family.
+Like a small resident township, children go to school, do their homework, play with their brothers and sisters and are loved by their mothers, aunts, and grandmothers